Our people

 Alice’s work is grounded in her commitment to cultural safety, locally led approaches, and equitable inclusion.
 She has worked across all levels—from grassroots community, to diplomatic and ministerial engagements—with a strong focus on amplifying Indigenous leadership, breaking down structural barriers, and fostering cross-cultural connections.

-Alice is Chairperson of the Australian Volunteer Program’s Indigenous Advisory Panel, a founding member of the Association of First Nations Australians in Development, and a panelist for DFAT’s Support Unit for Gender Equality (SURGE) Panel.
+Alice holds postgraduate qualifications in International and Community Development from Deakin University.
+She is Chairperson of the Australian Volunteer Program’s Indigenous Advisory Panel, a founding member of the Association of First Nations Australians in Development, and a panelist for DFAT’s Support Unit for Gender Equality (SURGE) Panel.